· 08 February 2018 ·

 - Justice Sir Thomas Gawdy º

-- Dr Dale – Doctor at Civil Law [nobody recorded his first name]
+- Dr Valentine Dale – Doctor at Civil Law, former Ambassador to France º

-- Dr Ford – Doctor at Civil Law [nor his]
+- Dr Ford – Doctor at Civil Law [I haven’t been able to recall/unearth his first name]

 ● Central table: the lawyers and scribes